 Since the island is not very large and most places are centered in one area, many people on Gili Trawangan prefer to walk from one place to another.

-Finding bike rentals in Gili Trawangan is not difficult.
-If you see many bikes parked in an area, it means they are available for rent.
-Some hotels also offer bike rentals.
+Finding bike rentals in Gili Trawangan is easy.
+If you see many bikes parked in an area, they either belong to tourists who have parked there or are available for rent.
+You can also rent bikes from the hotel where you're staying.

 The cost of renting a bike on Gili Trawangan varies depending on the business and season.
 Some businesses offer hourly rentals, while others offer daily rentals with an average cost of IDR 50,000 per day.